jarmeli1/reddit-rss-alerts/README.md

 1. Send yourself an email whose subject starts with `[Reddit]` (or your configured prefix); keep the body plain text.
 Trigger **Email → Reddit Poster → Run workflow** and confirm the run logs `Posted email '...' to r/<subreddit>`.
 2. Visit the subreddit to ensure the submission appears under the Reddit account tied to your script app.
 3. Send an email without the prefix and confirm the workflow logs a skip and marks the message read.

+### Reply → Reddit Comment
+1. Reply to an alert email from the RSS workflow with some plain-text content; keep the original permalink in the quoted text.
+2. Trigger **Email → Reddit Poster** (the same workflow handles replies) and verify the logs report `Commented on <permalink>...`.
+3. Check the Reddit thread to ensure the comment appears under your Reddit account.

 ## Manual Test Procedure
 1. Configure all required secrets and optional filters.